Seattle Deferred Compensation Plan — Is the City 457(b) Worth Maxing Out?

 The 457(b) vs 403(b) for City Employees

-Confused by this the first time I looked at it closely, I ran the numbers on a $150,000 account at age 54.
-On a $30,000 withdrawal from a 457(b), assuming a 24% marginal rate, you pay $7,200 in federal tax.
-That same withdrawal from a 403(b) costs $7,200 in income tax plus $3,000 in penalties.
-The 457(b) saves you $3,000 on that one transaction.
-That’s not theoretical — that’s a scenario City employees face at early retirement constantly, especially those in physically demanding roles.
+Frustrated by how abstract that sounds, I ran the actual numbers on a $150,000 account at age 54.
+A $30,000 withdrawal from the 457(b) at a 24% marginal rate costs $7,200 in federal income tax.
+That same withdrawal from a 403(b)? $7,200 in income tax plus $3,000 in penalty.
+The 457(b) saves you $3,000 — on a single transaction.
+City employees in physically demanding roles face exactly this scenario at early retirement, regularly.

 Our Recommendation — How Much to Contribute